Healthy Homes Assessment Timberlea

 From July 1st 2024

-• All rentals houses are required to comply with Healthy Homes Standard regardless of the time of the first day of tenancy.
+• All rentals houses are required to comply with Healthy Homes Standard regardless of when the tenancy began.

 Unreasonable Gaps & Holes